Traxi-on/trx_frontend_dev_technical_test/challenge.md

 - Allow users to interact with the map directly from the table.
 Clicking on a vehicle in the table should highlight its position on the map.
 - Enhance the search engine to support advanced filtering, allowing users to search based on multiple criteria simultaneously (Nice to have)

+## Section 4 Extra - Vehicle Form and Data Persistence

+- Create a vehicle form that allows users to input information about a new vehicle.
+- The form should include fields for vehicle type, status, and any other relevant attributes.
+- Implement validation for the form fields to ensure that the required information is provided and in the correct format.
+- On form submission, store the vehicle data in a database (e.g., Firebase) or any other storage method of your choice.
+- After successfully creating a new vehicle, render the vehicle on the map and add it to the vehicle list.
+- Ensure that the newly created vehicle is displayed in real-time on the map and in the vehicle list, reflecting any changes made to the "backend" data.
+- The style and display of the forms is open-ended and allows for creativity.
+You have the freedom to design the forms in a visually appealing and user-friendly manner.

 ## Wireframe (low level) of the possible result

 ![Example](assets/viewExample.png)